Sir Bradley Wiggins says he '100% did not cheat' after damning MPs' report

 The DCMS report stated it was "not in a position" to determine what was in a 'jiffy bag' delivered to Wiggins at the 2011 Criterium du Dauphine.

-But it added there was no "reliable evidence" to back up Team Sky's claim that the medical package contained a legal decongestant, flumicil.
+But it added there was no "reliable evidence" to back up Team Sky's claim that the medical package contained a legal decongestant, fluimucil.

 Asked what was in the bag, Wiggins replied: "God knows, your guess was as good as mine.
 I was doing the Dauphine, I was leading the Dauphine, I won the Dauphine.
 The first time I became aware of a package was when the Daily Mail contacted me in October 2016.